Immunisation certificates and records

 - the Express Plus Medicare mobile app.
 If you don’t have the app, you can download it to your mobile device.

-Council is able to supply you with a history statement if your child has received their immunisations through us.
+Council is able to supply you with a copy of vaccines given by us if your child has received their immunisations through us.
+You will not be able to use this for enrolment in to child care, kindergarten or school.

 Letters from Centrelink regarding immunisations overdue / immunisations not up to date